-This review can also be read on Sputnikmusic.com by clicking here.
+This review can also be read on Sputnikmusic.com, where it has amassed over 4,000 views, by clicking here.

 I am convinced that there exists a laboratory, somewhere close to the Earth’s core, wherein every few years diabolical scientists manufacture pubescent, quasi-heartthrob vocalists to infest airwaves across the country with sterile sonic pablum.
 With Justin Bieber approaching the wizened decrepitude of 23, legacy sullied by numerous juvenile hi-jinks, and the Jonas Brothers but a distant image on the horizon of jejunity, it appears the scientists have been back at work; from the ashes of those once-mighty pop warriors has arisen a phoenix of similarly infantile proportion.
 Hair quiffed with airbrush-like perfection, Thrasher skateboard T-shirt at the ready, glasses big enough to encompass all hipsterdom, Jacob Sartorius has appeared, a picture of childlike innocence poised to be tragically destroyed by the vicious machine that is the popular music industry, and its equally soulless constituents.